Use forwarders to get data in

 - Edit inputs.conf.

-- Use Splunk Web on a full Splunk test instance to configure the inputs and then distribute the resulting
+- Use Splunk Web to configure the inputs and a deployment server to copy the resulting